The Challenge: All Stars season 4: Final Challenge

 The eight Star holders compete in the Final Challenge.
 For day one, players compete in an alternating series of "Advantage" and "Elimination" checkpoints.
-At Advantage checkpoints, the winner(s) reveives earns an advantage for the subsequent Elimination checkpoint; the last-place player(s) at each Elimination checkpoint is eliminated, with this process continuing until only four players remain by the end of the day.
+At Advantage checkpoints, the winner(s) earn(s) an advantage for the subsequent Elimination checkpoint; the last-place player(s) at each Elimination checkpoint is eliminated, with this process continuing until only four players remain by the end of the day.
 Additionally, players eliminated during day one are also given the ability to give their Star to another finalist, which awards that player an advantage during day two.